KtwoMK/KryspinJemiolo/README.md

-  ### Kryspin Jemiolo
+ <h1 align="center">Kryspin Jemiolo</h1>

 <p align="center"> Hey, I'm Kryspin, a 16 year old student from Poland, studying IT in the UK.
-I like to explore different sectors of IT, and I am currently learning <span styles="color: yellow;"> JavaScript </span> </p>
+I like to explore different sectors of IT, and I am currently learning Javascript.
+I also enjoy listening to music, reading and working out from time to time.</p>

 #### Let's Connect!